David Shapiro (poet)

-David Shapiro (born January 2, 1947) is an American poet, literary critic, and art historian.
-He has written some twenty volumes of poetry, literary, and art criticism.
+David Shapiro (January 2, 1947 – May 4, 2024) was an American poet, literary critic, and art historian.
+He wrote some twenty volumes of poetry, literary, and art criticism.
 He was first published at the age of thirteen, and his first book was published when he was eighteen.

 Education and teaching

+Shapiro was born in Newark, New Jersey, into a Jewish musical family.
+His maternal grandfather, Berele Chagy, was a distinguished cantor.
+Shapiro's family played string quartets together; the family quartet performed on Voice of America when Shapiro, a violinist, was 5.

-Born in Newark, New Jersey, Shapiro grew up in Newark and attended Weequahic High School before matriculating at Columbia University at the age of 16 (with the assistance of Kenneth Koch), from which he holds a B.A.
-(1968) and a Ph.D.
+Shapiro grew up in Newark and attended its Weequahic High School before matriculating (after deferring the early admission secured by mentor Kenneth Koch for a year and a half to focus on his musical and literary projects) at nearby Columbia University, from which he received a B.A.
+(1968) and Ph.D.
 (1973) in English.
 Already a musician of professional competence as a youth, from 1963 he was a violinist with the New Jersey Symphony and the American Symphony, among others.

-Between 1968-1970, he studied at the University of Cambridge on a Kellett Fellowship, from which he holds an M.A. with honors.
-Having previously taught at Columbia (in the Department of English and Comparative Literature), Princeton University, and Brooklyn College, Shapiro teaches poetry and literature at Cooper Union and is currently the William Paterson professor of art history at William Paterson University.
+From 1968 to 1970, he completed a second undergraduate degree on Columbia's Kellett Fellowship at Clare College, Cambridge, from which he ultimately held the Oxbridge M.A. with honors.
+Between 1972 and 1981, Shapiro stayed on at Columbia as an instructor and assistant professor of English, also serving as a visiting professor at Brooklyn College (1979).
+From 1980 or 1981 until his retirement in 2017, he was primarily affiliated with William Paterson University; there, he was the William Paterson Professor of Art History, Emeritus at the time of his death, having been initially hired as an associate professor in the discipline.
+In addition, he maintained his ties to the literary community by serving as a writer-in-residence and adjunct professor at Cooper Union for many years.
+During the 1982–83 academic year, he held a visiting appointment at Princeton University.

-He achieved brief notoriety during the 1968 student uprising at Columbia, when he was photographed sitting behind the desk of President Grayson L. Kirk wearing dark glasses and smoking a cigar; Shapiro later described the cigar as "horrible".
+Shapiro achieved brief notoriety during the 1968 student uprising at Columbia, when he was photographed sitting behind the desk of President Grayson L. Kirk wearing dark glasses and smoking a cigar; Shapiro later described the cigar as "horrible".
+Notably (and in contrast to other protesters), his ensuing suspension did not affect his academic standing or subsequent receipt of one of Columbia College's most selective fellowships, although Shapiro never commented publicly on his treatment by University officials.

 Works

 Shapiro's writing includes a monograph on John Ashbery, a book on Jim Dine’s paintings, a book on Piet Mondrian’s flower studies, and a book on Jasper Johns’ drawings.
-He has translated Rafael Alberti’s poems on Pablo Picasso, and the writings of the Sonia and Robert Delaunay.
+He translated Rafael Alberti’s poems on Pablo Picasso, and the writings of the Sonia and Robert Delaunay.

 His sonnets on the death of Socrates are the basis for Unwritten, a song cycle by Mohammed Fairouz.

+Personal life and death

+Shapiro lived in Riverdale, The Bronx, New York City, with his wife and son.
+He died of complications from Parkinson's disease in New York City on May 4, 2024, at the age of 77.